specklesystems/speckle-docs/user/csi.md

 :::

-### Recieving in CSI Products
+### Receiving in CSI Products

-Save the CSI model as a file first before attempting to recieve streams into your CSI model.
+Save the CSI model as a file first before attempting to receive streams into your CSI model.

 ## User Interface